team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 # [...]
 ```

-Do make this work we need to create a new module `Example.Accounts.User.Senders.SendPasswordResetEmail`:
+To make this work we need to create a new module `Example.Accounts.User.Senders.SendPasswordResetEmail`:

 **lib/example/accounts/user/senders/send_password_reset_email.ex**